We can use the following Git commands to check if the working directory is dirty or not:

 git diff

-to check if the working directory is dirty:
+Check if the working directory is dirty with git diff:

-This assumes that you don’t care about untracked files.
+This assumes you don’t care about untracked files.

-If files are modified, then there will be an output.
-If the working directory is clean, then there will be no output.
+If files are modified, there will be an output.
+If the working directory is clean, there will be no output.

 conditional statement